A 10 Megahertz Spatial Light Modulator: Methods

 \subsubsection{Tradeoff between power efficiency and linewidth}

 Increasing the power out-coupling ratio per round trip improves the RIPA system’s power efficiency.
-However, the resulting intensity decay in successive round trips degrades the interference pattern by reducing the effective number of interfering beams, thereby broadening the linewidth.
+However, the resulting intensity decay in successive round trips degrades the interference pattern as it reduces the effective number of interfering beams and thereby broadens the linewidth.
 This establishes an inherent tradeoff between power efficiency and interference linewidth.
 We numerically simulate the $1/e^2$ waist ($w$) of the interference peak as a function of power out-coupling ratio ($\kappa$) with a certain internal loss ($l$).
 We define the linewidth broadening factor $R_w\equiv w/\lim_{\kappa\to 0,l_\to0} w$ as the ratio of $w$ to the diffraction-limited waist attained when all output beams have uniform intensity.

 Ext.
-Data Fig.~\ref{fig:fige5} illustrates this tradeoff for the first ($N_y=9$, internal loss $l_1=2.2\%$), the second RIPA ($N_x=8$, internal loss $l_2+\kappa_{2,\mathrm{lock}}=13\%$), and the proposed $100\times100$ RIPA ($N_x=N_y=100$, internal loss $l_{100}=1\%$).
-Experimentally, we operate at $\kappa_1=2.9\%$ and $\kappa_2=6.8\%$ (gray dashed lines).
+Data Fig.~\ref{efig:fige5} illustrates this tradeoff for the first ($N_y=9$, internal loss $l_1=2.2\%$), the second RIPA ($N_x=8$, internal loss $l_2+\kappa_{2,\mathrm{lock}}=13\%$), and the \review{single stage of} the proposed \review{$80\times80$} RIPA \review{($N_x=N_y=80$, internal loss $l_{80}=1\%$)}.
+Experimentally, we operate \review{the current device} at $\kappa_1=2.9\%$ and $\kappa_2=6.8\%$ (gray dashed lines).
 Depending on the application, the system can be optimized for either power efficiency or interference quality.
-This tradeoff is remarkably favorable: with sufficiently low internal loss, one can utilize $>80\%$ power without significantly interference pattern degradation ($<10\%$ linewidth increase).
+This tradeoff is remarkably favorable: with sufficiently low internal loss, one can utilize $>80\%$ of the optical power without significantly interference pattern degradation ($<20\%$ linewidth increase).